 In addition to Glava Isolasjon, the Glava family includes the brands Weber and Gyproc.

 “In Askim we manufacture about 110 tonnes of glass wool per day.
 There are many things you need to be on the lookout for.
 Preventive maintenance is really important.
 In other words, detecting things before they occur.
 It saves us a lot of downtime.

 Of course, we also have scheduled downtime and maintenance, where we inspect the machinery to ensure as long an operational life as possible,” explains Ole Jørgen, before he continues our tour of the company, which is rich in tradition.

 “This is the machine shop.
 We fix almost everything here.”

-Ole Jørgen Henriksen, maintenance supervisor
+Ole Jørgen Henriksen, foreman

 “We now have complete control of all the maintenance and have far less downtime.
 Before these excellent systems were in place, we used yellow sticky notes.
 It’s a lot easier now”